 Elevation: 1,500 feet

-Back to Bear Gulch to the parking lot
+~ And then back to Bear Gulch Trail to the parking lot.

 Know before you go

 When is the best time to hike in Pinnacles National Park?

 It’s California, so all seasons of the year have its beauty.